UNDP-Data/geo-visualization/README.md

 # Geospatial visualization

-This repository contains several notebooks demonstrating geospatial visualziation using [leafmap](https://leafmap.org) A a Python package for geospatial analysis and interactive mapping in a Jupyter environment.
+This repository contains several notebooks demonstrating geospatial visualziation using [leafmap](https://leafmap.org)  a Python package for geospatial analysis and interactive mapping in a Jupyter environment.

 ## Data